NavigationContentFooter

 Can I upscale or downscale a Distributed Data Lab?Link to this anchor

-You can still access the notebook of a Data Lab cluster with zero worker nodes, but you cannot perform any calculation.
+You can still access the notebook of a Data Lab cluster with zero worker nodes, but you cannot perform any calculations.
 You can resume the activity of your cluster by provisioning at least one worker node.

 Was this page helpful?